AliceOwl/Bookshop/README.md

 ## Development Process:

-The application was developed within a few weeks, adapting agile methodology to the limitations of a small project.
+The application was developed within a few weeks, adapting agile methodology to the limitations of a small project: Discover, Design, Develop, Deliver.
+Each stege (sprint) started with planning and ended with testing.

-**Sprint1:	Dataset search and application design**
+**Sprint 1:	Dataset search and application design**

 The users stories were designed and analysed.
 Non-Functional requirements were addeded.
 For example:
 The dataset should contain a few linked tables, optimised for better data processing.